sanjumsanthosh/Learn_Pytest/Chapter 6/README.md

   ```
 * This error is issued in collection time.. not run time.
 So it will get the feedback that something is wrong faster.

+### Combining Markers with Fixtures

+* To pass in dynamic arguents to fixtures we can use custom markers with arguments
+* these dynamic arguments though markers can be fetched by fixtues using `request.node.get_closest_marker(marker-name)` from which we can get the arguments and loop though the data.

 ## Tips and tricks

 Some flage to help tests